Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \subsection{Inflation of Hopf-Galois extensions}

-R.~G\"{u}nther \cite{G} proves in the non-super situation an interesting result on the inflation of Hopf-Galois extensions, which is directly generalized to the super situation; see Remark \ref{RGUE} below.
-We are going to show the result in a restricted form as will be needed in this paper.
+G\"{u}nther \cite{G} proves in the non-super situation an interesting result on the inflation of Hopf-Galois extensions, which is directly generalized to the super situation; see Remark \ref{RGUE} below.
+We are going to present the result in a restricted form as will be needed in the sequel.

 Continue to suppose that $\G$ is an affine super-group represented by $H$.
 Recall that the affine group $\G_{\mathsf{ev}}$ is represented by the quotient Hopf algebra $\overline{H}=H/(H_1)$ of $H$.
 Let